 The muffuletta sandwich was invented in 1906 by the owner of Central Grocery, a Silcilian immigrant named Salvatore Lupo.
 It quickly became a favorite among French Quarter locals and visitors alike.
-Central Grocery continues to serve muffulettas according to Lupo’s original recipe.
+Central Grocery still serves muffulettas made from Lupo’s original recipe.

 The California Muffuletta

 genoa salami, sliced thin

 deli turkey breast, sliced thin

 1. Toast the rolls cut-side down in a dry skillet over medium-high heat.

 2. Spread the mustard on the top of each roll.
 Spread 2 tblsp of tapenade on the bottom of each roll.
 Sprinkle on the sliced pepperoncini.
 Layer with turkey, salami, and mozzarella.